Tina Turner - Nice 'N' Rough Concerts (1981 - 1983) - Live

 Tour Program

-The 16-page tour program 'World Tour' from 1983 contains many nice promo pictures as well as some live shoots from concerts and TV performances.
+The 16-page tour program from 1983, called 'World Tour' contains many nice promo pictures as well as some live shoots from concerts and TV performances.
 It includes also a story starting with Nutbush all the way up to Tina's recent collaborations together with the Rolling Stones and Rod Stewart.